maxvonhippel/maxvonhippel.github.io/resume.md

 * Dr. Nama Raj Budhathoki, Executive Director of Kathmandu Living Labs:
 `namabudhathoki@gmail.com`
 * Dr. Greg Caporaso, Principal Investigator & Associate Professor in the Pathogen Microbiome Institute at Northern Arizona University: `gregcaporaso@gmail.com`

-#### This Resume

-This resume is open-source.
-Anyone can use, modify, and iterate on the code which built this resume free of charge.
-The repository is made freely available under GNU license [here](https://github.com/maxvonhippel/resume).